Associated With Cancer Care

 radiation therapy nurse: a registered nurse who is an expert in the radiation therapy care of patients.
 This nurse may teach the patient about treatment before it starts and help manage any treatment side effects.

-radiologic technologist (ray-dee-uh-LAH-jick teck-nah-luh-jist): a health professional (not a doctor) trained to position patients for x-rays, take the images, and then develop and check the images for quality.
+radiologic technologist (RAY-dee-uh-LAH-jick teck-NAH-luh-jist): a health professional who positions patients for x-rays and other imaging tests, takes the images, and then develops and checks the images for quality.
 The films taken by the technologist are then sent to a radiologist to be read.

 registered nurse (RN): a professional nurse who has completed a college program and passed a national examination.
 RNs may assess, educate, and treat patients, families, or even communities.
 They may work in almost any health specialty, and can get more education to qualify for advanced practice such as oncology nurse specialist, nurse practitioner, and others.

-respiratory therapist (RES-per-uh-tor-ee ther-uh-pist): a professional who works on breathing problems.
+respiratory therapist (RES-per-uh-TOR-ee THAIR-uh-pist): a professional who works with people who have breathing problems.
 This can include breathing treatments and managing patients on ventilators (breathing machines).
 A CRTT or certified respiratory therapy technician may also examine the patient, collect information about lung function, and set up and maintain equipment, such as ventilators.

 sex therapist: a mental health professional such as a licensed psychiatrist, social worker, clinical nurse specialist, nurse practitioner, or psychologist with special training in counseling people about sexual changes, problems, and communication (for example, after treatment for cancer).
 It’s common for a sex therapist to work with both sexual partners, rather than just one person.

 social worker: a health professional with special training in dealing with social, emotional, and environmental problems that may come with illness or disability.
-A social worker may help people find community resources, and provide counseling and guidance to help with issues such as insurance coverage, nursing home placement, and emotional distress.
+A social worker may help people find community resources and support services, and provide counseling and guidance to help with issues such as insurance coverage, nursing home placement, and emotional distress.

-speech therapist: a health professional who is specially trained to work with people to help them communicate clearly.
-Speech therapists help re-establish communication skills and also make sure that patients can safely eat and drink if they have swallowing problems.
+speech therapist: a health professional who is specially trained to work with people who have speech and swallowing problems.
+Speech therapists help people learn skills to communicate and also make sure that patients can safely eat and drink.
+Also called a speech pathologist (path-AHL-uh-jist).

-thoracic (thuh-ras-ick) surgeon: a doctor who operates on organs in the chest, including the lungs, ribs, the sternum (breast bone), the diaphragm (the muscle that helps breathing), and other associated muscles.
+thoracic (thuh-RAS-ick) surgeon: a doctor who operates on organs in the chest, including the lungs, ribs, the sternum (breast bone), the diaphragm (the muscle that helps breathing), and other associated muscles.
+The word thoracic refers to the thorax, another name for the chest.

 To learn more